rajpatel9498/gradio-video-stream/README.md

 - **GStreamer** writes raw RGB frames to a shared memory segment using `shmsink`.
 - **A metadata file** (`/tmp/shared_memory/video_stream.meta`) stores the frame height, width, and dtype size (always 1 for uint8/RGB).
 - **Python/Gradio** reads the metadata, then reads and displays frames from shared memory.
+- **Reconnection Logic** automatically detects when the shared memory file changes (e.g., when the video restarts) and reconnects.

 ---